apenella/provisioning/continuous_delivery/docs/cookbook.md

 - [ssh_keygen cookbook](https://supermarket.chef.io/cookbooks/ssh_keygen), version '~> 1.1.0'

 ## Resources
-In the next section, will be described the _continuous_delivery_service, which is responsible to create those elements needed for a service to be run.
+In the next section, will be described the continuous_delivery_service resource, which is responsible to create those elements needed for a service to be run.

 ### continuous_delivery_service